GalleonChestnut/XGBoost-Guide/README.md

 1. **Booster parameters**: Guides individual boosters (trees/regression) at each step.
 Depends on the choice made in general parameters.
 1. **Learning task parameters**: Guides the optimization process.

+### 1. General Parameters
+These parameters guide the overall functionality of the model.
+The main 3 parameters are described below.
+The other 2 parameters are automatically set by the model itself.
+  1. **booster [Default: gbtree]** – the booster to be used at each iteration.
+2 main options are available. ‘dart’ is the third option, yet it is rarely used.
+    * gbtree: tree based models
+    * gblinear: linear models